 1. Navigate to the Preventive Maintenance section

-3. Fill out the Work Order details (this will be the work orders that are created based on the scheduled trigger you set up)
+3. Fill out the Work Order and PM Trigger details (this will be the work orders that are created based on the scheduled trigger you set up)

-TIP: Parts can be configured within a triggered PM so that each time a work order is created, it will inherit the parts each time.
+💡Parts can be configured on a triggered PM so that each time a work order is created, it will inherit the parts assigned

 Here is an example of how to set up a trigger for the second Tuesday of each month: